Skip to content

 Last, here are a few things to watch out for during a new packaging design.

-Consistency of branding usually requires several design attempts.
-If you are shipping DTC, it’s likely that you don’t have just one size of box.
+Brand consistency usually requires several design attempts.
+If you are shipping DTC, you likely don’t have just one size of box.

 Step 5: Use New Packaging + Marketing Innovations